 Summary of Individual Contribution

-In this section you must provide a 200 word summary of your individual contribution to the design process and to the final design proposal of your group.

-Working as the team’s numerical modeller, my main task was to design, construct and analyse the flow physics established in our team’s turbine prototype.
-Most of my work revolved about choosing and coding out an appropriate mathematical model such that it closely represents that in practical settings.
-This was done under the incentive of pacing up simulation cases for quick design optimisation via simpler yet accurate code model.
+Working as the team’s numerical modeller, my task was to design, construct and analyse the flow physics established in our turbine prototype.
+Most of my work revolved about choosing and coding an appropriate mathematical model such that it closely represents that in practical settings.
+This was done under the incentive of pacing up simulation cases for quick design optimisation via simpler yet accurate model.

-Via the use of Python Numerical Simulation tools, I formulated an entire analytical model, as well as performing the necessary design optimisation in light of available manufacturing tools/limitations and desired engineering performances.
-In conjunction to that, I worked closely together with the design team, coordinating and reiterating the team’s design selection based on results obtained.
+Via Python simulation tools, I formulated an entire analytical model, as well as performing the necessary design optimisation in view of manufacturing feasibility and desired engineering performances.
+In conjunction to that, I worked closely with the design team, coordinating and reiterating design selection based on results obtained.
 This selected design point will then be pushed into CFD analysis at which I played the part of bridging the process, giving detailed modelling and fluid mechanics insights for subsequent improvements.
-Furthermore, I also actively took part in the CFD result extrapolation phase, comparing and validating results with that extracted from the numerical set.
+Furthermore, I also took part in the CFD result extrapolation phase, comparing and validating results with that extracted from the numerical set.

-Aside from numerical simulations, I was also in charge of managing the embedded system programming for processing sensors’ data.
+Additionally, I was also in charge of managing the project’s embedded system programming for processing sensors’ data.
 The platform for this has been constructed but was not put into actual practice due to restricted lab access and thus, design prototype not being manufactured.

 Roles, Activities and Outputs